How to Compute the Probability of a Word: Experiments

 \paragraph{Setup Summary.} We run our analyses on 4 reading times datasets---Brown, Dundee, Natural Stories, and Provo.
 Further, following prior work \citep{wilcox-etal-2023-language,oh2023why}, we evaluate surprisal's predictive power over reading times by measuring the change in data log-likelihood $\deltallh$ when using linear regressors with and without surprisal as a predictor.
 More details about our experimental setup are in \cref{app:setup_sentence_comprehension}.

 \paragraph{Results.} \cref{fig:llh} shows the change in data log-likelihood under regressors with and without surprisal as a predictor; values are detailed in \cref{tab:surp_theory_full_table} (in the appendix).
 We first note that the predictive power of surprisal decreases as language model size increases, as observed in prior work \cite{oh2023why,shain2024large}.
 Here however, we are more interested in the effect of our corrections on these results---labelled as buggy vs. corrected surprisal.
-Interestingly, we observe only small changes in predictive power due to our correction, and these changes are not significant individually for each model.
-However, when analysed in aggregate for all models, we see this positive improvement is consistent and significant for Brown, Natural Stories and Provo ($\alpha<0.01$ in our permutation tests).
-These results can be seen in \cref{tab:surp_theory_full_table}.
+Interestingly, we observe only small changes in predictive power due to our correction; individually, these changes are only significant for a few models (see \cref{tab:surp_theory_full_table} for detailed results).
+However, when analysed in aggregate for all models, we see this positive improvement is consistent and significant in the four dataset ($\alpha<0.01$ in our permutation tests).
+We also confirm the same patterns in seven other languages in \cref{app:multilingual_surprisal}.